Gokyo Lake Trek - 13 Days

 Pack Smart for Success:

-To make your Gokyo Trek sucessful and comfortable, we suggest you pack all the essentials.
+To make your Gokyo Trek successful and comfortable, we suggest you pack all the essentials.
 For this

 • Focus on high-quality trekking boots and gear items.